TheSebitzu/TheSebitzu/README.md

 ## Hi there 👋

+🌱 I’m currently learning Python from CS50’s Introduction to Programming with Python.

+🤔 I’m applying to MLSA (Microsoft Learn Student Ambassadors).

+🔭 I’m not currently working on anything special.

+⚡ Fun fact: I'm a student eager to learn new stuff and get better at what I know at the moment.

 <!--
 **TheSebitzu/TheSebitzu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.